 - CommScope in its $7.4 billion acquisition of ARRIS International;

-Key Safety Systems, Inc. in its pending acquisition of substantially all of Takata Corporation’s global assets and operations;
+- Key Safety Systems, Inc. in its $1.6 billion acquisition of Takata Corporation’s assets;

-EMC Corporation in its proposed US$67 billion acquisition by Denali Holding Inc., the parent company of Dell Inc.;
+- EMC Corporation in its $67 billion acquisition by Dell, Inc.;

-Broadcom Corporation in its acquisition by Avago Technologies Limited;
+- Broadcomm Corporation in its $37 billion acquisition by Avago Technologies Limited;

-Intel Corp. in the acquisition of its McAfee Security business by TPG Capital;
+- Intel Corp. in the $4.2 billion acquisition of its McAfee Security business by TPG Capital;

-Freescale Semiconductor, Ltd. and a private equity consortium in Freescale’s acquisition by NXP Semiconductors NV;
+- Freescale Semiconductor, Ltd. in its $11.8 billion acquisition by NXP Semiconductors NV; and

-DSV Group in its US$1.34 billion acquisition of UTi Worldwide Inc. through a cash merger; and
+- DSV Group in its $1.34 billion acquisition of UTi Worldwide Inc.